Laser Eye Surgery

 Laser eye surgery is the second most popular eye procedure after cataract surgery.
 More than 100,000 laser eye operations are performed in the UK each year.
 There are almost 10,000,000 shortsighted people in the UK who suffer from shortsight, and around 6% of them have already opted to have laser eye surgery to correct their refractive error.

-Laser eye surgery has two main types of procedure: 1) LASIK, and 2) PRK (also known as LASEK).
+Laser eye surgery has two main types of procedure: 1) LASIK, and 2) PRK (essentially identical to LASEK).

 LASIK is by far the most treatment worldwide.
 At Focus, 95% of all laser eye surgery procedures are Z-LASIK, our most advanced treatment.